Aaron23145/nysl-web-app/README.md

 It's recommended to install the app on the mobile when entering it for the first time for a better experience, because it has a little PWA support (not offline mode though).

+## Features

+- View NYSL games information comfortably.
+You can look for games selecting by team, location or day.
+- Single Page Application to reduce the loading times.
+- UI designed for mobile devices to provide a good user experience, with portrait and landscape mode.
+- Installable in mobile devices to make it look like a native app.
+- Authentication system (WIP).
+- Chat to comunicate between the NYSL users (WIP).

 ## Install

 To run it locally you will need Node and NPM (or Yarn) installed.
 Then, run the following commands: